Murphy's Law (band): 1980s

-Back with a Bong was released in 1989 on Profile Records, featuring the fan favorite "Attack of the Killer Beers", and subsequently re-released on Another Planet Records in 1994, with the previous self-titled album on the same disc.
-It came three years after the previous album and the band had undergone somewhat of a transformation with Jimmy Drescher the only remaining member.
+Murphy's Law's self-titled debut album was released in 1986.
+Following the tour in support of the album Murphy's Law returned to the studio to record their second album Back with a Bong!, which was released in 1989 on Profile Records, and subsequently re-released on Another Planet Records in 1994, with the previous self-titled album on the same disc.
+The music video for "Panty Raid" also garnered the band recognition after appearing on MTV's Headbangers Ball.

+The band underwent a transformation, with Jimmy Drescher being the only remaining member.
 Alex Morris had been replaced on guitar by Todd Youth – previously of fellow New York City hardcore bands, Agnostic Front and Warzone, and later of Danzig.
 Chuck Valle replaced Pete Martinez on bass, and Doug E. Beans took over drumming duties from Petey Hines.
-In 1989, Murphy's Law opened for the Red Hot Chili Peppers on their Mother's Milk tour.
+In 1986, the group toured the East Coast opening for acts such as Agnostic Front, Nuclear Assault and the Circle Jerks.